wp-plugins/jigoshop-smart-send-shipping/readme.txt

 == Upgrade Notice ==

+= 2.0.1 =

+Added option for selecting which package type your goods are sent in.
+Previously was defualt 'carton'

 = 2.0 =

 As well as code improvements - it now returns up to FOUR different quotes - this version offers options for receipted delivery, transport assurance and tail-lift delivery.